 1. Submit your IEC Profile

-First you need to become a candidate and submit your IEC profile online from a certain date about three months before they start invitations, so it is good just to get this part done first in advance of the process going live.
+First you need to become a candidate and submit your IEC profile online from the date applications go live (NOW!).
 This is an application for eligibility for the IEC initiative.
 Once this is successful and if it is accepted, you will be in the pools, and have a chance of getting an elusive visa!

 2. Invitation to apply for a work permit